discoHR/C64-Switchless-Multi-Kernal-27C256-adapter/README.txt

 2016-09-10
 - forked BWACK's project
-- blindly modified behavior of reset button to always behave as in select mode (untested)
+- blindly modified behavior of reset button to always be in select mode (untested)

 Rev 1.1 (2016-09-08): sch+brd.
 Swapped signals #RESTORE and RED_LED, because GP3 on the MCU is input only.